 Like others on this list, the Fastway e2 2-Point Sway Control hitch comes suited to a variety of weights, so it doesn’t matter how heavy -or how light- your camper is, you’ll be able to take advantage of Fastway’s outstanding quality and ease of use.

-What’s more, it also comes in both trunnion and round bar models so you can attach just about any kind of trailer to any kind of tow vehicle.
+What’s more, it also comes in both trunnion and round sway bar models so you can attach just about any kind of trailer frame to any kind of tow vehicle.

 The best part is that doing all of this is a breeze.
 Most of the parts you’ll need to come pre-configured and installed.